Calvin-Data-Science/data202/web/program.md

 * Practice with tools of data wrangling and visualization
 * Practice applying statistical modeling tools to messy datasets
 * Predictive application, not just inference

+# Incoming SLOs

+Students are expected to master technical subjects and skill sets to support project planning and working on a team.
+At the completion of the course, students should be able to:

+* Use technology to plan and execute work in a team.

+    +Explain the systems view of the data life cycle.
+    ^Apply the appropriate structure, formatting and processing for usage of data within and between systems Apply algorithmic concepts to the analysis of data in a distributed parallel framework such as Hadoop, Spark, or similar technology.
+    +Extract data from multiple sources (e.g., SQL vs. No-SQL databases, structured vs. unstructured files, streamed vs. static data), transform it as needed, and load the data into other systems for further analysis, appropriately selecting technology for the scale and complexity of the data involved.
+    Understand Christian perspectives and issues of ethics and compliance as they relate to data “*” = Recommend dropped
+    “+” = Recommend revise as appropriate
+    “^” = Explicitly move a portion to Data 101